 Arizona is ranked 14th in the nation for its high suicide rate.
 Throughout the state of Arizona, suicide is the:

 The CAMS Framework has been proven through multiple randomized clinical trials to be the best assessment, intervention and treatment to reduce suicide ideation.
 Mental health professionals have reported that the CAMS Framework has given them a way to confidently treat suicidal patients effectively in only 6-8 sessions.
 And, more importantly, patients have reported that they like using the CAMS Framework.
-It is recommended by such groups as the Zero Suicide Initiative, the Center for Disease Control (CDC), and the Sentinel Event Alert by the Joint Commission.
+It is recommended by such groups as the Zero Suicide Initiative, the Center for Disease Control (CDC), and the Sentinel Event Alert (PDF) by the Joint Commission.
 CAMS training will help Arizona meet its goal to “improve the mental health of individuals and communities” by “adopting the Zero Suicide model statewide.”

 While it is important that communities learn how to identify and understand the signs of suicide risk through Mental Health First Aid training, it is not enough.
 It is also critical to have a network of healthcare providers in place and trained in evidence-based suicide-specific treatment to whom people identified as suicidal may be immediately referred.